piroux/libfabric/man/fi_pingpong.1.md

 # OPTIONS

-The command line of of the server and the client must be launched with exactly the same set of options.
+The command line of the server and the client must be launched with exactly the same set of options.
 Otherwise the test would fail because the two nodes would not be able to communicate properly.

 ## Nodes addressing